October is autumn in France, and despite being the low season, it’s still a great time to visit.

 6. See the vineyards in full color

-October is the best time to see the vineyards, as it’s autumn and also harvests season.
+October is the best time to see the vineyards, as it’s autumn and also harvest season.

-Vineyards are practically all over France so you’re never far away from these must-see color display.
+Vineyards are practically all over France so you’re never far away from these must-see color displays.

 You can’t miss the stunning reds, oranges, and yellows covering the hillsides.
 Next to chateaus and cottages, they are quite a spectacular sight.